Noroff-FEU-Assignments/project-exam-1-MariuszRozycki/README.md

 - worked with Visual Studio Code

 ### Preparing to project
-- as a first step I created work board on Trello, to plan whole proces of Trip Blog creation,
+- as a first step I created a work board on Trello, to plan whole proces of Trip Blog creation,
 - I chose theme,

 ### Design